 It pays to have friends in the Dakar, especially if you are on a low budget.
 You can get a car or truck competitor carry a small box of essential parts for you if you cannot afford the proper ‘race truck assistance’ the factory teams have.

 You might wonder why racers want to continue with injuries, it is just a race after all?
 On the privateer side of the race, the Dakar Rally is a story of sacrifice.
-Some would have empty their years of savings to do that race one time, others would have piled up debt on their credit cards, some would have taken another loan on their mortgage home.
-For others, the personal pride will make them super powerful then bad things happen.
+Some would have empty years of savings to do that race one time, others would have piled up debt on their credit cards, some would have taken another loan on their mortgaged home.
+For others, the personal pride will make them super powerful when bad things happen.

 On the factory racers side of things, the motivation is different although most good racers will continue when injured.
-They get paid to do a job, and the Dakar Rally is just one of many races they are contracted to compete during the year, so they need to balance their decision between totally destroying their bodies racing with an injuries and be unable to race for 6 months, or minimize the damage and pull out early.
+They get paid to do a job, and the Dakar Rally is just one of many races they are contracted to compete during the year, so they need to balance their decision between totally destroying their bodies racing with injuries and be unable to race for 6 months, or minimize the damage and pull out early so that they could fulfill their contractual commitment with sponsors for the other events.

-For some racers, the physical, mental and emotional struggle becomes too great for them to continue, and fear gets in the way.
-I have see racers on their knees in the middle of the desert imploring me to not leave them stranded and help them.
-Another racer broke down in tear (and fear) at a refueling point asking me how to get out of ‘this crazy race, and the closest road’ – people get scared for their life, and the initial idea of racing the Dakar with all your friends and family saying “how strong you are to want to do this” suddenly no longer appeal when everything around you is just an empty desert.
-Racing in Africa, this fear was just compounded as there literally was nothing around you for hundreds and hundreds of kilometers, not even people.
+For some racers, the physical, mental and emotional struggle become too great for them to continue, and fear gets in the way.
+I have see racers on their knees in the middle of the desert crying and imploring me to not leave them stranded and to help them.
+An other racer broke down in tears (and fear) at a refueling point asking me how to get out of ‘this crazy race, and where the closest road was’ – people get scared for their life, and the initial idea of racing the Dakar with all your friends and family saying “how strong you are to want to do this” suddenly no longer appeal when everything around you is just an empty desert.
+When racing in Africa, this fear was just compounded as there is literally nothing around you for hundreds and hundreds of kilometers, not even people — and the closest good hospital in the event of a serious injury is a continent away.
+Racing in Africa is a totally different beast to tackle.

 What about the terrain?